collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 False

-We also aren't able to select that view from the display menu because this is a folder
+We also aren't able to select that view from the display menu because this is a folder not a Page

 >>> browser.getLink('News Item Info')
-Exception raised:
+Traceback (most recent call last):
 ...
 LinkNotFoundError